 One of the greatest things about Amazon is also one of its biggest problems: the reviews.
 Can you trust Amazon reviews?
 More importantly, can the reviews truly help you buy a product you'll love, or at least by happy with?
 The answer, as with so many things, is "it depends."
 You have to be savvy about reviews.
 You have to learn what to pay attention to, what to ignore, and what you can and can't believe--and why.

 Since we started The Rational Kitchen, we've immersed ourselves in online reviews and Amazon reviews in particular.
 We often find ourselves frustrated because reviews just don't feel right for one reason or another.
 And it isn't always an issue of dishonesty.
 Sometimes, people give mediocre products 5-star reviews for other reasons--and buying these products based on those overly positive reviews can result in just as much frustration and disappointment as trusting paid reviews.
 It's important to know how to spot both types of reviews: the dishonest ones and the ones that aren't very helpful.
 You can learn how to use Amazon reviews, as well as other sources of information, to buy wisely.

-Here, we talk about the two big issues, as I see them: fake reviews and unhelpful reviews.
+Here, we talk about the two big issues, as we see them: fake reviews and unhelpful reviews.
 What they are, how to spot them, what to do about them--so you can find and buy products you're going to love.

 Issue #1: Fake Amazon Reviews